sofiabarragan/website/content/project/bayes_cap/index.md

   + Predictors: `transportation_desert_4cat`, `gini_neighborhood`, `mean_income`, `black_perc`, `latinx_perc`, `asian_perc`, `bus_count`,`school_count`,`store_count`, `noncitizen_perc`
   + Grouping: `borough`

-- Eviction Count: Hierarchical Model (3)
+- Eviction Count: Simple Model (3)
   + Predictors: `transportation_desert_3cat`, `borough`, `total_pop`,
   `below_poverty_line_perc`, `gini_neighborhood`, `mean_income`, `mean_rent`,
   `black_perc`, `latinx_perc`, `asian_perc`

 Across all models, we specified weakly-informative normal priors for the `$\beta_{k} $`'s associated with each predictor `$X_{k}$`.
 However, there are differences in terms of model specifications that we outline below:

-For 4 and 6, we used weakly informative normal priors on all predictors and the intercept, then allowed `stan_glm` to estimate initial priors.
+For 4 and 3, we used weakly informative normal priors on all predictors and the intercept, then allowed `stan_glm` and `stan_glmer` to estimate initial priors.
 This decision was ultimately due to our unfamiliarity with NYC's history of evictions, non-citizen population, and their respective relationships to our predictors.

-We fit parallels of 4 and 6 that both had a Poisson likelihood instead of a Negative Binomial likelihood in previous iterations of this report.
+We fit parallels of 4 and 3 that both had a Poisson likelihood instead of a Negative Binomial likelihood in previous iterations of this report.
 However, we observed an inconsistent spread of variance and increased 0 counts in both the eviction and immigrant count data.
 Because `stan_glm` does not have a zero-inflated Poisson distribution, we ultimately performed two Negative-Binomial regressions.
 We removed further discussions of our Poisson regressions from this project.

 For 2, we also used weakly informative normal priors on all predictors.
 However, we specified a normal prior with `$\mu = 600$` and `$\sigma = 20$` for the scaled intercept of mean rental prices.